-Pain Therapeutics, Inc. is a biopharmaceutical company that develops novel drugs.
-We have four drug candidates in clinical programs, including Remoxy, PTI-202, PTI-721 and a novel radio-labeled monoclonal antibody to treat metastatic melanoma.
+We are a biopharmaceutical company that develops novel drugs.
+We have four drug candidates in clinical programs, including REMOXY, PTI-202, PTI-721 and a novel radio-labeled monoclonal antibody to treat metastatic melanoma.
 We are also working on a new treatment for patients with hemophilia.

-Although we were profitable in 2006, 2007 and 2008 based on payments from King Pharmaceuticals, Inc., or King, and interest income, in the course of our development activities, we have sustained cumulative operating losses.
+Although we were profitable in 2007 and 2008 based on payments from King Pharmaceuticals, Inc., or King, and interest income, in the course of our development activities, we have sustained cumulative operating losses.
 There are no assurances that additional financing will be available on favorable terms, or at all.